Priyadharsini1003/Bus_Reservation_Management/README.md

 ## Setting up Backend (Spring Boot)

+1. **Initialize Spring Boot Project**
-A. Create a new Spring Boot project.
+   - Set up a new Spring Boot application.

+2. **Define Entities**
-B. Define entities (e.g., Bus, Booking, Passenger) and set up the necessary data models.
+   - Create entities such as Bus, Booking, and Passenger and configure the data models.

+3. **Create RESTful APIs**
-C. Implement RESTful APIs using Spring Boot's controllers to handle bus booking requests, user authentication, and data retrieval from a database.
+   - Develop RESTful APIs using Spring Boot controllers to handle operations like booking requests, user authentication, and database interactions.

+4. **Database Setup**
-D. Set up a database (e.g., MySQL, MongoDB) to store bus schedules, booking information, and user data.
+   - Configure a database (e.g., MySQL, MongoDB) to store bus schedules, booking details, and user information.

 ## Setting Up Frontend (HTML, CSS, and JS or Thymeleaf Template)

+1. **Design User Interface**
-A. Design the user interface (UI) for the app using HTML, JS, and CSS.
-Develop responsive web pages for listing available bus routes, booking forms, and user profiles.
+   - Design the application's user interface using HTML, JavaScript, and CSS.
+Create responsive web pages for displaying bus routes, booking forms, and user profiles.

+2. **Use CSS Frameworks**
-B. Utilize CSS frameworks (e.g., Bootstrap) for styling to enhance the user experience.
+   - Apply CSS frameworks such as Bootstrap to enhance the user experience and make the UI more appealing.

 ## User Registration and Authentication

 1. **User Registration:**

-   A. Develop a user registration page with HTML forms to collect user information like name, email, and password.
+   - Develop registration forms using HTML to collect user details like name, email, and password.

-   B. Implement client-side and server-side validation for form input.
+   - Implement both client-side and server-side validation for form inputs.

-   C. Create RESTful API endpoints in Spring Boot to handle user registration and store user data securely in the database.
+   - Set up RESTful API endpoints in Spring Boot to handle registration requests and securely store user data.

 2. **User Authentication:**

-   A. Implement user login and authentication using React components.
+   - Implement login functionality using React components.

-   B. Use JSON Web Tokens (JWT) for secure authentication.
+   - Use JSON Web Tokens (JWT) for secure user authentication.

 ## Bus Ticket Booking

-1. **Browse and Select Bus Routes:**
+1. **Search and Select Bus Routes:**

-   A. Create a page for the user which allows them to enter destinations (e.g., from=... to=...).
+   - Create a page where users can enter their departure and destination locations.

-   B. After entering the destination, browsers should navigate to the page containing bus routes, along with departure and arrival times, and pricing.
+   - After submitting the destinations, navigate to a page that displays available bus routes, departure and arrival times, and ticket prices.

 2. **Booking Process:**

-   A. Develop booking forms with HTML and React components to capture user details (e.g., passenger info, seat preferences).
+   - Develop booking forms using HTML and React to capture user details like passenger information and seat preferences.

-   B. Implement the booking logic in React to send booking requests to the Spring Boot backend using RESTful APIs.
+   - Implement booking logic in React to send requests to the Spring Boot backend via RESTful APIs.

-   C. Provide users with booking confirmations and e-tickets upon successful transactions.
+   - Provide users with booking confirmations and e-tickets after successful transactions.

 ## User Profile and Booking History

 1. **User Profile:**

-   A. Create a user profile page where users can view and update their personal information.
+   - Create a profile page where users can view and update their personal information.

-   B. Implement features like changing passwords and managing payment methods.
+   - Include features for changing passwords and managing payment methods.

 2. **Booking History:**

-   A. Develop a section for users to view their booking history.
+   - Develop a section where users can view their past bookings.

-   B. Retrieve booking data from the database and display it to users.
+   - Retrieve booking data from the database and display it to users.

 ## API Endpoints

 ### User Registration and Authentication Endpoints

 - **Register User**
-  - **URL:** `/api/register`
+  - **Endpoint:** `/api/register`
   - **Method:** `POST`
-  - **Description:** Registers a new user.
+  - **Description:** Register a new user.
-  - **Request Body:** JSON containing user details (name, email, password).
+  - **Request Body:** JSON containing user information (name, email, password).
   - **Example Request:**
     ```json
     {
-      "name": "John Doe",
+      "name": "Jane Smith",
-      "email": "john.doe@example.com",
+      "email": "jane.smith@example.com",
-      "password": "password123"
+      "password": "securepassword"
     }
     ```
   - **Example Response:**
     ```json
     {
-      "message": "User registered successfully",
+      "message": "Registration successful",
       "userId": 1
     }
     ```

 - **Login User**
-  - **URL:** `/api/login`
+  - **Endpoint:** `/api/login`
   - **Method:** `POST`
-  - **Description:** Authenticates a user and returns a JWT.
+  - **Description:** Authenticate a user and provide a JWT.
-  - **Request Body:** JSON containing email and password.
+  - **Request Body:** JSON with email and password.
   - **Example Request:**
     ```json
     {
-      "email": "john.doe@example.com",
+      "email": "jane.smith@example.com",
-      "password": "password123"
+      "password": "securepassword"
     }
     ```
   - **Example Response:**